Chayandas1234/DataStructuresandAlgorithms/README.md

 - None

 ## After learning Data Structures and Algorithms, One should Start participating in online contest and do competitative programming.
-reference on how to get started with competitative programming:http://sportprogramming.blogspot.com/2014/07/getting-started-with-sport-of.html
+Reference on how to get started with competitative programming:http://sportprogramming.blogspot.com/2014/07/getting-started-with-sport-of.html

 ## Want to contribute